alertmehub/alertme-component-angular-old/README.md

 ```

 ## Usage
 Then place the component onto a page that will be used to subscribe to alerts.
-Here is an example page that uses the alertme preference component <np-preferences>
+Here is an example page that uses the alertme preference component <am-subscriber>
 ```typescript
 import { Component, OnInit } from '@angular/core';
 import { UserService } from '../services/user.service';